Securing and Governing Data at Rest

 What Is Data at Rest?

-Data at rest, both in production and nonproduction environments, is often overlooked as an area of cybersecurity concern.
-Examples of data at rest include archives, online backups, client copies for quality assurance and development environments, and disaster recovery sites.
+Data at rest, both in production and non-production environments, is often overlooked as an area of cybersecurity concern.
+Examples of data at rest include the following:

-The increase of virtualization both in-house and in the cloud makes it cheap and easy to create full-system copies of data for hot failover sites, testing, and development environments.
-The most commonly addressed areas of concern are connections from nonproduction systems out to the rest of the world.
+Increasing virtualization both in-house and in the cloud has made creating full system copies of data for hot failover sites, testing, and development environments cheap and easy.
+The commonly addressed areas of concern are connections from non-production systems out to the rest of the world.

-Removing connectivity from nonproduction copied systems out to external environments, deactivating connectors, external facing communications, user IDs, and closing RFC connections are the most common tasks done to protect nonproduction systems.
-Though these are critical, it is important to understand the inherent risks to master data and how to protect it.
+Removing connectivity from non-production copied systems out to external environments, deactivating connectors, external facing communications user IDs, and closing RFC connections are the most common tasks done to protect non-production systems.
+These are critical, but it is important to understand the inherent risks to master data and what steps are necessary to protect it.

 Master data is one of the most important company assets.
-It covers specific data types that, when combined, are the core of business profitability and risk.
-Management of the quality of the individual master data elements is a key business initiative.
+It is specific data types that, when combined, are the core of business profitability and risk.
+Managing the quality of the individual master data elements is a key business initiative.
 Securing that master data requires a skilled team.